 is an isomorphism.

 \begin{lem} Let $\calG$ be a flat affine group scheme of finite type over $X$ . \\ i) The functor $\calL\calG$ is representable by an ind-affine ind-group scheme over $X$. \\ ii) The functor $\calL^+\calG$ is representable by a closed affine subgroup scheme of $\calL\calG$.
-If $\calG$ is smooth (resp. has geometrically connected fibers) over $X$, then $\calL^+\calG$ is reduced and flat (resp. has geometrically connected fibers) over $X$. \end{lem} \begin{proof} The representability assertions are due to Heinloth \cite[Proposition 2]{He}.
+If $\calG$ is smooth (resp. is smooth and has geometrically connected fibers) over $X$, then $\calL^+\calG$ is reduced and flat (resp. reduced, flat and has geometrically connected fibers) over $X$. \end{lem} \begin{proof} The representability assertions are due to Heinloth \cite[Proposition 2]{He}.
 First assume that $\calG$ is smooth.
 Then, for all $i\geq 0$, the group schemes $\calG_i\to X$ are smooth by \cite[\S 7.6 Proposition 5]{BLR}.
 This implies that $\calL^+\calG$ is reduced and flat over $X$ by \eqref{invlim}.
-If $\calG$ has geometrically connected fibers, then it follows easily by induction on $i$ that $\calG_i\to X$ has geometrically connected fiber.
+If in addition $\calG$ has geometrically connected fibers, then it follows easily by induction on $i$ that $\calG_i\to X$ has geometrically connected fibers.
 Again by \eqref{invlim}, this implies that $\calL^+\calG\to X$ has geometrically connected fibers. \end{proof}

 Let $\calG$ be a smooth affine group scheme over $X$.
 Let $\calL\calG/\calL^+\calG$ be the fpqc-quotient.
 We construct a morphism of fpqc-sheaves